My Journey With Hashimoto’s Disease

 Although my doctor said I only needed a low dose of antidepressant medication, she acquiesced, and with my antithyroid antibody levels in the thousands—yes, thousands—I was diagnosed with Hashimoto’s thyroiditis.

 My prescribed treatment plan was simple: take medication for the rest of my life to “control symptoms.”

 Like so many sufferers of Hashimoto’s, I struggled to feel better with this conventional approach.

 When I was 30, I was diagnosed with celiac disease.
 After suffering three miscarriages before having my two beautiful children, I became convinced that my seemingly unrelated health issues were connected to my thyroid—and its dysfunction.

 The text above is an excerpt of the forward I wrote for Karen Frazier’s book, “The Hashimoto’s 4-Week Plan.”

 It is still such a true testament to my own journey living with Hashimoto’s.
 And still such a beacon for why I love working with clients who also suffer with Hashimoto’s.

 Each time I meet a new man or woman with the disease, I am again inspired to help them navigate their own set of circumstances and find the best healing path.

-Nutritional Approaches for Every Stage
+Nutritional Approaches for Every Stage in Hashimoto’s

 Have you recently been given a diagnosis of Hashimoto’s Thyroid Disease?